sahilrajput03/sahilrajput03/README.md

 **A pod has a list of containers.**

+**A kubelet is an agent that runs on each node in the cluster.
+It makes sure that containers are running in a pod.**

 ## what?

 https://en.wikipedia.org/wiki/Recursive_Bayesian_estimation helps to pick up abnormal activity say if people try to scrap off content from fb, they used this esimation to detect that and ban it.